UK Statistics Authority: Office for Statistics Regulation

 The Office for Statistics Regulation (OSR) performs independent monitoring of official statistics, including assessment of the coverage, completeness and usefulness of statistics in particular areas.
 The OSR is also responsible for maintaining a Code of Practice for Official Statistics, and accrediting Code-compliant statistics as 'National Statistics'.
 However, the chair can also act to comment on perceived misuse of official statistics by persons responsible or accountable for them.
 The assessment function has an operational role of producing reports on code compliance of specific sets of national statistics, and also a role making more strategic recommendations for the improvement of statistical outputs, in terms of both the presentation and coverage of official statistics as well as monitoring public trust in government statistics.

 The UKSA has reported on the need to improve commentary supporting the release of official statistics, and the procedures and extent of pre-release access to official statistics by government ministers.
 The authority has also produced reports on the impact of cuts to specific statistical activity, such as the citizenship survey, especially where these changes affect users in other bodies.
 Other reports focus on statistics relating to a particular sector such as health and charities both of which have relevant data collected by more than one government body.
 A specific stream of work has been on user engagement, identifying the uses of official statistics and the extent to which the needs of users are taken into account by producers.

+Independent reviews

+In 2023 a review of governance led by Prof Denise Lievesley was announced as part of the cycle of independent reviews of independent public bodies.
+Her report was published in 2024, having followed a full review process, including an independent challenge panel comprising Prof Sir John Curtice, Dr Tim Leunig, Prof Guy Nason and Dr Ben Warner among others.
+When the review was published in March 2024, it recommended the needs of users across society be understood at a triennial statistical assembly.
+The first such statistical assembly was held in London in January 2025, and chaired by Prof Cathie Sudlow.

+Since it was formed in 2008, the UKSA has also been the subject of a number of reviews in respect of technical matters: in 2015 economic statistics (led by Prof Sir Charles Bean) and in 2016 methodology (led by Dr Andrew Garrett).

-Current Board members
+Current board members

 Ex officio executive members

-As well as the nine non-executive members of the Board, there are three civil servants who serve as executive members as a part of their jobs.
-They are:
+As well as the nine non-executive members of the Board, three civil servants serve as executive members as a part of their jobs: